GregDaSilva/EEE4022S/README.md

 # EEE4022S
 EEE Final Year Project

-This repository contains the code used for Pancake Ice Size Estimation.
+This repository contains the code used for EEE4022S Final Year Project.
+The aim of this project is develop an image processing and parameter extraction algorithm.
+This project forms the preliminary investigation for extracting and estimating size and shape of pancake ice floes from images.

 ## Calibrate Stereo Set up
 https://github.com/GregDaSilva/EEE4022S/blob/main/Rugby_Field_StereoCamCalibrate.m